 After watching a documentary that was basically a 1.5 hour long commercial for OnlyFans, I am compelled to share the dark side of what is being presented as “easy money for people who are simply sexually liberated enough to sign up.”

 I know the opposing arguments and am well aware of the rationale that it is better and safer than other areas of the commercial sex industry.
-I understand the lure and for many, the pressure.
+I understand the lure and, for many, the pressure.
 As economic hardship, isolation/disconnection, and our cultures’ normalization of porn intersect, more and more people are being enticed into this space of selling sex and sexuality.

 Here are the top 10 reasons not to start an OnlyFans

-On the surface, starting an OnlyFans might seem like a simple thing…turn on your camera, post a pic or a video, get some subs (subscribers) and make some money.
+On the surface, starting an OnlyFans might seem like a simple thing…turn on your camera, post a pic or a video, get some subs (subscribers), and make some money.

 In reality, this is a serious decision that can have a lasting impact on your heart, mind, and future.
-I know this because I am a survivor of the commercial sex industry and I have spent nearly two decades walking alongside other women as they have fought to find healing and freedom from the sex industry.
+I know this because I am a survivor of the commercial sex industry, and I have spent nearly two decades walking alongside other women as they have fought to find healing and freedom from the sex industry.

 1. Screenshots, piracy, and leaked images

 There is no way of preventing this.
 It is practically inevitable.
 I have heard story after story of people’s content being leaked, shared, and even sold to other porn sites without the creator’s consent or knowledge.
-There are even networks of OnlyFans subscribers who buy and sell content to each other and to other porn sites.
+There are even networks of OnlyFans subscribers who buy and sell content to each other and other porn sites.

-Not to mention, it is only a matter of time before co-workers, friends, or family members end up seeing something you never intended them to see.
+It is only a matter of time before co-workers, friends, or family members end up seeing something you never intended them to see.

 2. You will always be asked to do more…and you probably will